| |

 The Charnley & Røstvold consulting team collaborates on every client project.
 Every member knows what a client wants to accomplish and has input as to how best to accomplish that objective.
 Every member applies their individual strengths to achieve a successful outcome.
 When you are a client, you can call and receive prompt, personal service and useful information every time.

-Their ACT database keeps tabs on over 3,000+ contacts - including clients and former clients from over 200 investment management firms, prospects representing over 1,200 investment companies, research contacts, resources for design, web site creation, advertising, public relations, database systems and other services necessary to investment managers.
+In their ACT database, the firm keeps tabs on 3,000+ contacts - including clients and former clients from nearly 200 investment management firms, prospects representing over 1,200 investment companies, search consultants, research contacts, resources for design, web site creation, advertising, public relations, database systems and other services necessary to investment managers.

 2004 (Back to top)

 Institutional client and investment management firm employee surveys, along with assignments in the rapid growth alternative space enriched the work projects at Charnley & Røstvold in the first half of 2004.
-Documenting selection criteria for hedge funds and funds of funds helps the firm position alternative investment clients competitively and ensures presentation content covers all the bases.
+Documenting selection criteria for hedge funds and funds of funds helped the firm position alternative investment clients competitively and ensured presentation content covered all the bases.
 Demands for training programs accelerated in the summer, as investment firms across the country prepared for high activity in the latter part of the year.

 April 1, 2004 brought Jacob Craig Joaquim instead of April Fool’s!
-Anna and her husband Mike are proud parents, and we are all so happy for them.
+Anna and her husband Mike became proud parents, and we were all so happy for them.

 2005 (Back to top)

-Charnley & Rostvold celebrates their 27th anniversary of serving the investment community.
-The stork brings a baby girl, Sophia, to Sally and her husband Karl on March 14, 2005.
-Anna, husband Mike and son Jacob move to Monument, Colorado as Mike becomes a Colorado Highway Patrol Officer - and they are expecting their second child early next year.
+Charnley & Røstvold celebrated their 27th anniversary of serving the investment community.
+The stork brought a baby girl, Sophia, to Sally and her husband Karl on March 14, 2005.
+Anna, husband Mike and son Jacob moved to Monument, Colorado as Mike became a Colorado Highway Patrol Officer.
+Pat and her husband, Charles, happily celebrated with family and friends the marriage of their daughter, Jessica, to John Vertin.

 2006 (Back to top)

-Today, we continue our work with long-standing client Nicholas-Applegate Capital Management – helping to organize their sales training meetings, working with MetWest Capital Management through an ownership transition, and working with new clients: UBS Global Asset Management on an organizational assessment and respositioning, and start-up hedge fund managers Wagonhound and Investment Science Corporation to prepare for launch.
+We continued our work with long-standing client Nicholas-Applegate Capital Management – helping to organize their sales training meetings, working with MetWest Capital Management through an ownership transition, and working with new clients: UBS Global Asset Management on an organizational assessment and repositioning; and start-up hedge fund managers Wagonhound and Investment Science Corporation to prepare for launch.

 Pat Holmes, a 14-year veteran of Charnley & Røstvold, and her husband Charles, moved to Mount Holly, North Carolina to be near Pat’s five sisters and mother.
-Pat remains a valued member of the team working independently from her home office in Mount Holly.
-The stork visits Anna and Mike again in January with a bright, beautiful little girl, Riley.
-Brother, Jacob loves his new little sister.
+Pat remained a valued member of the team working independently from her home office in Mount Holly.
+The stork visited Anna and Mike again in January with a bright, beautiful little girl, Riley.
+Brother, Jacob loved his new little sister.

 Change.
 The ever present factor in all the seasons of all our lives.
 Invited by Margaret Towle, Chair of the Monitor Editorial Advisory Board, to author an article on our industry, Jackie and Christine wrote on "Change in the Industry: A Sea of Challenges and Waves of Opportunities."
 The Monitor serves as "the voice of the Investment Management Consultants Association."
 You can learn more about IMCA at www.imca.org.
-A copy of the article is available from the Home page of our web site.
-We would be happy to learn what you see as some of the most important changes - past and future - in our industry.
+A copy of the article is available on our web site.

-Moving offices onward and upward to San Juan Capistrano was a wonderful event at Charnley & Røstvold this year.
+Moving offices onward and upward to San Juan Capistrano was a wonderful event at Charnley & Røstvold.
 We selected a brand new office complex in the beautiful village of San Juan, close to the Mission, the train station, the restaurants and shops, the parks.
-Yes, we miss the ocean views of Dana Point, but we're enjoying the proximity to all that San Juan offers.
+Yes, we miss the ocean views of Dana Point, but we enjoy the proximity to our homes and all that San Juan offers.
 We designed another open office environment, which fosters instant shared knowledge on all client work, as well as informed service that meets our clients' needs in a timely manner.
-Come visit, and then maybe we can enjoy a lunch at Tannin's, a wonderful Italian place, informal and delicious, or at the SunDried Tomato, a more contemporary California dining experience.
+Come visit and enjoy lunch at Tannin's, a wonderful Italian place, informal and delicious, or at the SunDried Tomato, a more contemporary California dining experience.
 Or of course, there is Richard M. Nixon's old haunt, his favorite Mexican food restaurant, El Adobe.

 We also welcomed Pat Holmes back to sunny Southern California from her year in North Carolina.
 Yes, the real estate is better priced in "No" Carolina (as we call it), but family, friends and all that makes Southern California one of the greatest vacation spots in the world attracted the Holmes family back.

 A lot of our children are starting new adventures of their own.
-Scott Sherman, Linda's son, is finishing his last year of middle school, and is becoming an accomplished guitar and saxophone player.
-Christine's nephew, Brian Shiokari, started high school and is pursuing his passion - soccer, and niece, Hailey, started Montessori school right next door to C&R's new office and is a frequent after-school visitor!
-Jordan Charnley is the offensive line of the Greenville Panthers, at Greenville College in Illinois, and started his college career, while Kendall Pierce, Karen's daughter, moved north to California State University at San Luis Obispo.
+Scott Sherman, Linda's son, finished his last year of middle school, and became an accomplished guitar and saxophone player.
+Christine's nephew, Brian Shiokari, started high school and continued to pursue his passion - soccer.
+Her niece, Hailey, started Montessori school right next door to C&R's new office and became a frequent after-school visitor!
+Jordan Charnley started his college career and was the offensive line of the Greenville Panthers, at Greenville College in Illinois.
+Kendall Pierce, Karen's daughter, moved north to California State University at San Luis Obispo.

-Our work continues to center on alternatives, funds of funds and traditional long-only strategies.
+Our work continued to center on alternatives, funds of funds and traditional long-only strategies.
 Repositioning mature firms, presentation training, and helping launch start-up firms were some of the interesting projects with which our team was involved this year.
 A highlight was helping Grail Partners with its Investor Conference, working with six of the Chalice Fund portfolio companies to ensure informative, well-delivered presentations.
-Working at the Cloister at Sea Island, and participating in the Conference, was a treat and extremely informative.
+Working at the Cloister at Sea Island and participating in the Conference were both wonderful and extremely informative.

-We finished the year in high demand, and have many wonderful opportunities for 2008.
+We finished the year in high demand.
 For the continued confidence of so many in the industry, we are grateful.
 For all the friendships we enjoy, we are blessed.
 And for the many accomplishments of our team, we are proud.
-We look forward to continuing to help our clients succeed in the future.
 As most of our clients know, we partner with different consultants in the industry whenever it can better meet our clients' needs, or we refer business to other groups when the project or the time frames warrant.

 What remains constant is Charnley & Rostvold's commitment to client success.
 We endeavor to help our clients to prosper, to serve their own clients better, to reposition as needed, and to be rewarding, motivating, and enjoyable places to work.
 The industry has served our team well over the years, and Charnley & Røstvold intends to continue to be a valued resource to the industry.